 There is a local saying about the giant Buddha: "the mountain is a Buddha and the Buddha is a mountain".
-This refers not only to the Buddha's great size but also of the importance that the statue has in the Buddhist world.
+This refers not only to the Buddha's great size but also to the importance that the statue has in the Buddhist world.
 The giant sculpture stands where the Minjiang, Daduhe, and Qingyi Rivers meet.
 Over 233 feet in height and 28 feet in width, the Leshan Giant Buddha is the biggest colossus in the world.
-Depicted barefoot, with drooping ears and an exposed chest, the Leshan Giant Buddha was designed with his 11-foot long fingers resting on his knees, making it look gracefully relaxed.
+Depicted barefoot, with drooping ears and an exposed chest, the Leshan Giant Buddha was designed with his 11-foot-long fingers resting on his knees, making it look gracefully relaxed.
 Another marvel of this sculpture is its invisible drainage system.
-The hidden gutters and channels which were scattered on its head and arms, behind its ears and inside its clothes were specially designed to preventing the giant Buddha from the weathering.
+The hidden gutters and channels which were scattered on its head and arms, behind its ears, and inside its clothes were specially designed to prevent the giant Buddha from weathering.

 In addition to the Leshan Giant Buddha, there are numerous famous sites located in the scenic spot in which the Leshan Giant Buddha is located including Mt.
 Lingyun, Wuyou Hill, Guicheng Hill, Moruo Hall, Qianfeng Cave, and the sleeping Giant Buddha.
 There are many Han Dynasty cliff tombs, where many mortuary artifacts have been found making this area particularly important for archaeologists.

 Located around the Leshan Giant Buddha Scenic Spot are several local restaurants, where the visitor can enjoy the local dishes of Leshan City.
 Xiba Tofu, a kind of Tofu that is specially made with the sweet-mellow water in Xiba Town, and Minjiang River Fish, a super fish living in Minjiang River which is free from pollution, are the two most famous.
 These wonderfully spicy dishes have become famous.